MrinalJain17/gydelt/README.md

 > **Requirement :**
 >
 > You need Python (2.x or 3.x) to run gydelt (Python 3.x is recommended).
-> Also, if you want to query the data from Google's BigQuery, proper authentication will be required in order to do the job.
+> Also, if you want to query the data from Google's BigQuery, proper credentials for authentication will be required in order to do the job.

 ----------